yassinelahdiy/page-language-model/README.md

       "label": "Log In",
       "action": "submitLoginForm",
       "transitionsTo": "DashboardPage",
-      "llm_hint": "Only enable after email and password fields are filled and valid", "description": "Submits login credentials and redirects on success" }
+      "llmHint": "Only enable after email and password fields are filled and valid", "description": "Submits login credentials and redirects on success" }
   ]